DevExpress-Examples/getting-started-with-devextreme-daterangebox/README.md

 # DevExtreme DateRangeBox - Getting Started

 This repository stores the code examples of the DateRangeBox component for the [Getting Started with DateRangeBox](https://js.devexpress.com/Documentation/Guide/UI_Components/DateRangeBox/Getting_Started_with_DateRangeBox/) tutorial.
-The DateRangeBox is a UI component that displays date in a specified range, and enables a user to pick or type in the required date range values.
+The DateRangeBox is a UI component that displays dates in a specified range, and enables a user to select dates in the calendar or type in the required date range values.
 This tutorial shows how to configure the basic DateRangeBox features.

 <div align="center"><img src="./date_range_box.png" /></div>